Survive Divorce Emotionally as a Christian

 #3 Get a Christian Divorce Counselor

 I had several sessions with a christian counselor and it was one of the best things I did to help me mentally, spiritually and emotionally at the beginning of the divorce process.
+A counselor can help you Survive Divorce Emotionally!
 I needed those sessions to help me re-establish my worth in Christ, steps to self love and self care, helping to release unwarranted guilt and shame I was carrying and work through some of the legit things I needed to work on within myself.
 Although this process was hard, it was well worth it in my opinion!
 Dealing is such an important part to healing.

 #4 Remember Your Identity is in Christ

 I tried for so long and so hard to save my marriage that without realizing it I lost who I was.
 My self worth.
 My value.
 My identity.
 All gone.
 Sacrificed to save my marriage.
 I didn’t understand boundaries and allowed myself to get lost to the point where I was a doormat.
 And all for the sake of what I thought was being a submissive Christian wife.
 I was wrong.
 Very wrong.
 I beg of you, know who you are in Christ, remind yourself everyday of your worth and value, know the scriptures for yourself on how husbands and wives should treat each-other and work on boundaries.

 Boundaries are so vital to Survive Divorce Emotionally!
 I didn’t fully understand boundaries.
 And I certainly didn’t have any healthy ones in place.
 When your spouse is cheating and/or being abusive, it is even more vital to know what boundaries are healthy and needed in your life and marriage.
 The book Love Must be Tough by Dr James Dobson was one of the first books that helped me realize that me being a passive doormat wasn’t what God wanted for me, for my husband and for my marriage